 User authentication for Azure Analysis services is handled by Azure Active Directory (AAD).
 When attempting to log in to an Azure Analysis Services database, users use an organization account identity with access to the database they are trying to access.
 These user identities must be members of the default Azure Active Directory for the subscription where the Azure Analysis Services server resides.
-Directory integration between AAD and an on-premises Active Directory is a great way to get your on-premises users access to an Azure Analysis Services database, but isn't required for all scenarios.
+Directory integration between AAD and on-premises Active Directory is a great way to get your users access to an Azure Analysis Services database, but isn't required for all scenarios.

 Users log in with the user principal name (UPN) of their account and their password.
 When synchronized with an on-premises Active Directory, the user’s UPN is often their organizational email address.

 Permissions for managing the Azure Analysis Services server resource are handled by assigning users to roles within your Azure subscription.
 By default, subscription administrators have owner permissions to the server resource in Azure.
 Additional users can be added by using Azure Resource Manager.